Left Sidebar Page

 7. . . . you will not have gone through all the towns of Israel before the Son of Man comes.
 (Matthew 10:23 ESV)

-9. For the Son of Man going [Gk. about] to come with his angels in the glory of his Father, and then he will repay each person according to what he has done.
-(Matthew 16:27 ESV)
+9. For the Son of Man is going [Gk root form: mello—about] to come with his angels in the glory of his Father, and then he will repay each person according to what he has done.
+(Matthew 16:27 ESV) (YLT “is about to come”)

 10. Truly I say to you, there are some standing here who will not taste death until they see the Son of Man coming in his kingdom.
 (Matthew 16:28 ESV; cf. Mark 9:1, Luke 9:27)

-vineyard to other tenants who will give him the fruits in their seasons."
+to other tenants who will give him the fruits in their

 'The stone that the builders rejected